omisosiru55/ShotcutVideoAssist/README.md

 5. Run to execute.
 6. Check a new file, which will be created at the same folder as the original mlt file.

+### How to Build
+This application can be built using pyinstaller.

+Bash

+pip install pyinstaller
+pyinstaller --onefile --noconsole -n ShotcutMLTToolbox mltpy/gui.py Once the build is complete, the executable file will be generated in the dist directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.